Islanders center Brock Nelson, right, celebrates with Kyle Palmieri after...

 “It’s nothing that I didn’t feel strongly about with the character that’s in that room and seeing more than one player take opportunities and do something with it and also the veterans take charge,” Lamoriello said during the trip when asked what he’s learned about his team through the spate of injuries.
 “That’s basically what I’ve seen.”

-As Roy pointed out in Detroit, the Islanders have played a disproportionate 13 of their first 20 on the road, the implication being they now have the chance to get right on home ice with eight of their next 11 games at UBS Arena.
+As Roy pointed out in Detroit, the Islanders have played a disproportionate 13 of their first 20 games on the road.
+The implication is that they now have the chance to get right on home ice with eight of their next 11 games at UBS Arena.

-But, so far, the Islanders have not established any home-ice advantage.
+But the Islanders have not established any home-ice advantage to this point.
 They are 2-3-2 at home and only 1-3-1 in their last five at UBS Arena dating to a 1-0 loss to the Red Wings on Oct.
-22 in which they gave up just 11 shots.
+22 in which they gave up only 11 shots.

-“Hopefully, that’s the case for us,” defenseman Noah Dobson said when asked whether returning to UBS Arena could provide the Islanders with a reset on their season.
+“Hopefully that’s the case for us,” defenseman Noah Dobson said when asked if returning to UBS Arena could provide the Islanders with a reset on their season.
 “It was a long trip and it will be nice to get back home, keep trying to string together a few wins at home and build off that.”

-If they can’t over the next three weeks, it very well could sink their season.
+If they can’t during the next three weeks, it very well could sink their season.

 This won’t be an easy discussion or decision for Lamoriello at all.

-Nelson, the second-line center who has led the Islanders either in points or goals the past five seasons, and Palmieri, his right wing currently leading the Islanders with seven goals and 16 points, are both 33 and pending unrestricted free agents.
-They likely would be two of the more sought-after rentals prior to the March 7 trade deadline with Nelson likely able to fetch a first-round pick as part of the return.
+Nelson, the second-line center who has led the Islanders either in points or goals the past five seasons, and Palmieri, his right wing currently leading the Islanders with seven goals and 16 points, both are 33 and pending unrestricted free agents.
+They likely would be two of the more sought-after rentals before the March 7 trade deadline.

 Again, not an easy discussion.